haditim/PyTimeLapse/README.md

 # PyTimeLapse
 Processes several photos to a timelapse video.
+For now it creates a subfolder in the input directory with processed images according to the following functions:
+## resize
+## watermark
+## deshake

 # Sample usage
 ```
 python3 PyTimaLapse.py --help